axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-riemann/reference-destination-riemann/_index.md

 | Type:    | string list                              |
 | Default: | the tags already assigned to the message |

 *Description:* The list of tags to add as the tags field of the Riemann event.
-If not specified {{% productparam "abbrev" %}} automatically adds the tags already assigned to the message.
+If not specified {{% param "product.abbrev" %}} automatically adds the tags already assigned to the message.
 If you set the `tags()` option, only the tags you specify will be added to the event.

 {{% include-headless "chunk/option-destination-throttle.md" %}}